Petya (malware family): Impact

 In a report published by Wired, a White House assessment pegged the total damages brought about by NotPetya to more than $10 billion.
 This assessment was repeated by former Homeland Security advisor Tom Bossert, who at the time of the attack was the most senior cybersecurity focused official in the US government.

 During the attack initiated on 27 June 2017, the radiation monitoring system at Ukraine's Chernobyl Nuclear Power Plant went offline.
 Several Ukrainian ministries, banks and metro systems were also affected.
 It is said to have been the most destructive cyberattack ever.

 Among those affected elsewhere included British advertising company WPP, Maersk Line, American pharmaceutical company Merck & Co. (internationally doing business as MSD), Russian oil company Rosneft (its oil production was unaffected), multinational law firm DLA Piper, French construction company Saint-Gobain and its retail and subsidiary outlets in Estonia, British consumer goods company Reckitt Benckiser, German personal care company Beiersdorf, German logistics company DHL, United States food company Mondelez International, and American hospital operator Heritage Valley Health System.
 The Cadbury's Chocolate Factory in Hobart, Tasmania, is the first company in Australia to be affected by Petya.
 On 28 June 2017, JNPT, India's largest container port, had reportedly been affected, with all operations coming to a standstill.
-Princeton Community Hospital in rural West Virginia will scrap and replace its entire computer network on its path to recovery.
+Princeton Community Hospital in rural West Virginia said it would scrap and replace its entire computer network on its path to recovery.

 The business interruption to Maersk, the world's largest container ship and supply vessel operator, was estimated between $200m and $300m in lost revenues.

 The business impact on FedEx is estimated to be $400m in 2018, according to the company's 2019 annual report.

 Jens Stoltenberg, NATO Secretary-General, pressed the alliance to strengthen its cyber defenses, saying that a cyberattack could trigger the Article 5 principle of collective defense.

 Mondelez International's insurance carrier, Zurich American Insurance Company, has refused to pay out a claim for cleaning up damage from a NotPetya infection, on the grounds that NotPetya is an "act of war" that is not covered by the policy.
 Mondelez sued Zurich American for $100 million in 2018; the suit was settled in 2022 with the terms of the settlement remaining confidential.